vigbi/granite-playwright/README.md

 ## Setup

-1. Clone the repository to your local machine.
+1. Clone the re

-2. If you don't have Ruby, Rails or NodeJS setup in your local machine, follow instructions on these links to install Ruby, Rails, Node and all the dependencies required for this project to work:
+by, Rails, Node and all the dependencies required for this project to work:

     - https://courses.bigbinaryacademy.com/learn-rubyonrails/setting-up-workspace
     - https://courses.bigbinaryacademy.com/learn-rubyonrails/installing-ruby-on-rails/